Georgia at the Olympics

 Georgia first participated at the Olympic Games as an independent nation in 1994 and has sent athletes to compete in every Summer Olympic Games and Winter Olympic Games since then.

-Previously, Georgian athletes competed as part of the Soviet Union at the Olympics from 1952 to 1988 and after the dissolution of the Soviet Union, Georgia was part of the Unified Team in 1992.
+Previously, Georgian athletes competed as part of the Soviet Union from 1952 to 1988 and after the dissolution of the Soviet Union, Georgia was part of the Unified Team in 1992.

-Georgian athletes have won a total of 40 medals, mostly in wrestling, judo and weightlifting.
+Georgian athletes have won a total of 48 medals, mostly in wrestling, judo and weightlifting.
+Georgia won its first Winter Olympics medal in 2026, a silver medal in the mixed pairs figure skating event won by Anastasiia Metelkina and Luka Berulava.

 The Georgian National Olympic Committee was created in 1989 and recognized by the International Olympic Committee in 1993.